Steve Earle: Career

-1974 to 1999
+1974–1999

-In 1974, at the age of 19 Earle moved to Nashville and began working blue-collar jobs during the day and playing music at night.
+In 1974, at the age of 19, Earle moved to Nashville and began working blue-collar jobs during the day and playing music at night.
 During this period Earle wrote songs and played bass guitar in Guy Clark's band and sang on Clark's 1975 album Old No. 1.
 Earle appeared in the 1976 film Heartworn Highways, a documentary on the Nashville music scene which included David Allan Coe, Guy Clark, Townes van Zandt, and Rodney Crowell.
 Earle lived in Nashville for several years and assumed the position of staff songwriter at the publishing company Sunbury Dunbar.
-Later Earle grew tired of Nashville and returned to Texas where he started a band called The Dukes.
+Later Earle grew tired of Nashville and returned to Texas, where he started a band called The Dukes.

 In the 1980s, Earle returned to Nashville once again and worked as a songwriter for the publishers Roy Dea and Pat Carter.
-A song he co-wrote, "When You Fall in Love", was recorded by Johnny Lee and made number 14 on the country charts in 1982.
-Carl Perkins recorded Earle's song "Mustang Wine", and two of his songs were recorded by Zella Lehr.
-Later Dea and Carter created an independent record label called LSI and invited Earle to begin recording his own material on their label.
-Connie Smith recorded Earle's composition "A Far Cry from You" in 1985 which reached a minor position on the country charts as well.
+A song he co-wrote, "When You Fall in Love," was recorded by Johnny Lee and made number 14 on the country charts in 1982.
+Carl Perkins recorded Earle's song "Mustang Wine," and two of his songs were recorded by Zella Lehr.
+Later, Dea and Carter created an independent record label called LSI, and invited Earle to begin recording his own material on their label.
+Connie Smith recorded Earle's composition "A Far Cry from You" in 1985, which reached a minor position on the country charts, as well.

-Earle released an EP called, Pink & Black, in 1982 featuring the Dukes.
+Earle released an EP called Pink & Black in 1982, featuring the Dukes.
 Acting as Earle's manager, John Lomax sent the EP to Epic Records, and they signed Earle to a recording contract in 1983.
-In 1983, Earle signed a record deal with CBS and recorded a "neo-rockabilly album".
+In 1983, Earle signed a record deal with CBS and recorded a "neo-rockabilly album."

-After losing his publishing contract with Dea and Carter, Earle met producer Tony Brown and after severing his ties with Lomax and Epic Records obtained a seven-record deal with MCA Records.
+After losing his publishing contract with Dea and Carter, Earle met producer Tony Brown, and after severing his ties with Lomax and Epic Records, obtained a seven-record deal with MCA Records.
 Earle released his first full-length album, Guitar Town, on MCA Records in 1986.
-The title track became a Top Ten single in 1986 and his song "Goodbye's All We've Got Left" reached the Top Ten in 1987.
-That same year he released a compilation of earlier recordings, entitled Early Tracks, and an album with the Dukes, called Exit 0, which "received critical acclaim" for its blend of country and rock.
+The title track became a top-10 single in 1986 and his song "Goodbye's All We've Got Left" reached the top 10 in 1987.
+That same year, he released a compilation of earlier recordings, entitled Early Tracks, and an album with the Dukes, called Exit 0, which "received critical acclaim" for its blend of country and rock.